Contents

 There are many factors to consider, like if you'll need a rental if your car is in the shop and how much of a deductible you'll pay the autobody shop.
 The deductible is out of pocket and must be paid before you can pick your car up after being fixed.
 While a higher deductible will lower your monthly rate, you will have to pay more at the time of an accident.
 Do you have an emergency fund in case something like this happens?

-Do you consider overwhelmed when you think about your car breaking down?
+Do you feel overwhelmed when you think about your new car breaking down?
 Are road trips one of your favorite types of vacations?
 Does your work require lots of travel?
 Consider purchasing roadside assistance.

 Roadside assistance can assist you physically and financially if something happens to your car while on the road.
 If you have a policy, you will receive emergency services in case of a breakdown or accident.
 It could be as simple as changing a tire or bringing you fuel, or in worst-case scenarios, towing your vehicle.